okuvshynov/experiments/split_model/README.md

 ![train loss](static/train_loss.png)

- I didn't even added a validation set for this data and just checked what would we produce for the prompt.
+I didn't added a validation set for this data and just checked what would we produce for the prompt.

 At ~100 iteration we get the following: ```Cubestat reports the following metrics: 1.
 The number of times the application was launched.
 2. The number of times the application was closed.```